 I grant the landlord an Order of Possession effective two days after service on the tenant.
-The tenant must be served with the order of possession.
-Should the tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.
+The tenant must be served with the Order of Possession.

-As for the monetary order, I find that the landlord has established a claim for \$1,290.00 in unpaid rent.
-This order may be filed in the Small Claims Court and enforced as an order of that Court.
+As for the monetary order, I find that the landlord has established a claim for \$1,300.00 in unpaid rent.